kmjayadeep/covid19-email-updates/client/README.md

 ### `npm install`

-Install the required dependencies mentioned in the package.json.
+Installs the required dependencies mentioned in the package.json.

 ### `npm start`